-U.S. troop move to Middle East 'dangerous for international peace': Iran's Zarif
+U.S. troop move to Middle East dangerous for international peace: Iran's Zarif

 “We believe rational Americans and their experienced commanders will not let their radical elements lead them into a situation from which it would be very difficult to get out, and that is why they will not enter a war,” Brigadier General Hassan Seifi, an assistant to Iran’s army chief, told Mehr news agency.

-Reporting by Dubai newsroom; Editing by Sam Holmes and Angus MacSwan
+Reporting by Dubai newsroom; Editing by Sam Holmes, Alexander Smith and Angus MacSwan